-An Event Portal provides developers and architects tools to design, describe, and discover events within their system.
+An event portal provides developers and architects tools to design, describe, and discover events within their system.
 It helps them see the relationships between applications and events, making event-driven applications and microservices easier to design, deploy, and evolve.

-From our tax example above and using the Event Portal design space, we can design the following:
+From our tax example above and using the PubSub+ Event Portal design space, we can design the following:

 Event-driven methodology is still quite new and is rapidly making its way across industries.
 As more and more data is captured, new and innovative use cases are constantly being discovered.
 An enterprise has a lot to gain from moving towards an event-driven architecture.
 More agility, better flexibility, reduced time to market, and improved customer experiences are business objectives that go hand-in-hand with a proper foundation for event-driven microservices.